-Ivanhoe, a worthy and noble knight, returns to England after the holy wars.
+Ivanhoe, a worthy and noble knight, the champion of justice returns to England after the holy wars.
 He finds England under the reign of Prince John and his henchmen and finds himself being ...
 See full summary »

 1 of 1 people found this review helpful.

 Was this review helpful to you?